Tū Manawa Funded KICKSTARTER programme 2024

 Our Play coaches are all police vetted, and there will be at least one coach on every session who is first aid trained.

-Our play coaches will be communicating with walkie talkies to support each other in case of an emergency.
-You may hear us blow our whistle to stop the play if we see unsafe behaviour and students health is at risk.
+To ensure clear communication between play coaches as we will be playing over a large area, you will see our play coaches communicating with walkie talkies to support.
+You may hear us blow our whistle to stop the play if we see unsafe behaviour and students safety is at risk.

 You will hear and see our play coaches: